milikest/-Human-Activity-Recognition-Using-Smartphones-Data-Set-/README.md

 In data source training, test sets and features, subjects are seperated in different files.

-In a nutshell we merged all data into one big data frame and created grouping function for mean values of a subject on an activity.
+In a nutshell I merged all data into one big data frame and created grouping function for mean values of a subject on an activity.

 -------------------------------------------------------------------------------------------------------------------------------